tanveagerwal/MS1_2021.github.io/README.md

 The third option is to have a big cylindrical like shape and then have all the buttons inside the space so people will walk in be surrounded by the lights.
 In this case, the question and key will be written on the floor.

+Some of these looks were inspired by talking to people the previous day about the project.
+They helped me think more spatially, which is something I really was trying to do but was stuck.
+By making the above prototypes, I also understand the scale I want the project to be at and how many peope are able to interact with it.
+It also gave me a sense of colour better and thats why I decided to go with dark walls instead of white walls, I think this may look more interesting (also because white is one of the colours of the buttons).

 *Day 4*